Conjux: Toponym

+As with many polysyllabic Arpitan toponyms or anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.

 Economic activity

 Fishing was traditionally the mainstay of the village, but today only two professional fishermen are based in the commune.
 The recently expanded Port of Conjux is now largely used for recreational boating and amateur fishing.
 Economic activity is largely confined to small businesses, including a burgeoning supply of holiday accommodation and a restaurant, and salaried work in nearby cities such as Aix-les-Bains and Chambéry.
 The commune maintains a municipal camping ground, Les Babelles, and a bathing beach, as well as managing the boating harbour.
 The commune recently also undertook a major plan to redevelop the port and beach area, the 'Port-Plage' project, entailing enlargement of the port, opening up of the Biez rivulet (previously partially piped underground to the lake) to restore the natural waterway, and improvements to tourist and fishing facilities.

 Chapel

 The chapel of Saints-Crépin-et-Crépinien at Conjux dates in part from the 15th century.
 Formerly a parish church, it was not restored to that status following the reestablishment of worship after the Concordat of 1801.
 It was established as a vicarial chapel in 1883.
 The building was badly damaged in an earthquake in 1826, fell in ruins in 1886, and was restored in several stages (1890, 1938 and 1978).
 The rebuilt neoGothic nave has a ribbed vault, linked to a side chapel comprising remains of the 15th Century building.
 The interior includes a polished wood statue of the Madonna and Child from the 14th Century, Gallo-Roman remains including an inscribed funerary stone, and an altar of Cybele.